enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## 5      0,6712
     ## 6     0,70169

-Everything we need is in the fourth column, `name`: genomic location of the enhancer, gene identifiers, correlation and significance.
-We will use the `splitstackshape` package \[54\] to parse it:
+Everything we need is in the fourth column, `name`: genomic location of the enhancer, gene identifiers, Pearson correlation coefficient and significance.
+We will use the `splitstackshape` package \[56\] to parse it:

 ``` r
 library(splitstackshape)